CLAM101/driverMobileApp/README.md

 other touches like loading bars still to be added.

 Ive built out the space for order history and settings components but these are still to be built out as well.

+## 6th September Commit:

+styled all componenets except for settings and order history

+replaced all buttons with touchable opacities

+included Lottie animations for loading between server calls

+loading animation will present when checking for active delivry and between all operations that take place within the delivery process.

+added an automatic zoom to markers on map in EnRoute and DriverCollected componenets

+added touchable opacity linked to google maps URL to DrierEnRoute and DriverCollected components, user can now open the route of each leg of the delivery in the google maps app

+added additional distance checking in order to display all trip details on the acceptOrDecline componenet, all delivery detail is now presented to the driver on the accept or decline componenet